‘Teen Mom OG’ Dad Cory Wharton Opens Up About Reconciliation With Former Girlfriend Taylor Selfridge

 “Taylor and I never really stopped talking after Ex On The Beach,” he continued.
 “We’re going on almost a year and a half.
 We took about two to three months off and other than that, that’s who I’ve been with.”

-According to Wharton, the hardest part of deciding to give his relationship with Selfridge another shot was having to share the news with his former girlfriend, Cheyenne Floyd, who is also the mother of his 1-year-old daughter Ryder.
+According to Wharton, the hardest part of deciding to give his relationship with Selfridge another shot was having to share the news with his former girlfriend, Cheyenne Floyd, who is also the mother of his 1-year-old daughter, Ryder.
 As he explained, he informed his ex that it was time for him and Selfridge to make their relationship official and noted that she too is seeing someone.

-Although Wharton and Floyd discussed the possibility of getting back together on a number of occasions last year while filming Teen Mom OG, they ultimately decided they aren’t right for one another at this point.
+Although Wharton and Floyd discussed the possibility of getting back together on a number of occasions last year while filming Teen Mom OG, they ultimately decided they aren’t right for one another at that point.

 While Selfridge hasn’t been seen in any photos with Ryder quite yet, Wharton said she’s met his daughter and has spent time with her.
 That said, his ongoing co-parenting efforts with Floyd have added stress to their relationship.